 In a 2016 study on risky behavior, participants were asked to take a chance or make a safer choice in a gambling game.
 When they weren’t watching the others who were playing the game, most people selected the safer bet.
 But when they observed risky behavior in others, they were more likely to take risks themselves.
 It’s easy to see how these findings could translate to teenagers.

 Substance Abuse and Teen Risk-Taking

 Alcohol and substance use create a double risk.
-Not only are they risky behaviors in themselves, they also increase the likelihood that teens will engage in other dangerous activities.
+Not only are they teen risk behaviors in themselves, they also increase the likelihood that teens will engage in other dangerous activities.
 The teen brain is already compromised in terms of its executive-functioning ability (the ability to make and carry out rational decisions).
 Alcohol and drug use further weaken that ability, no matter what age you are.